hpi-schul-cloud/schulcloud-content-crawler/README.md

 Each client must provide a method called `getAll()`.
 A client should create an array of content objects as defined in the content model and described below.
 In the end, each client must return a promise.

 #### Attributes
-A content object should contain as much fields as possible from the following list, although only `originId`, `title` and `url` are required.
+A content object should contain as much fields as possible from the following list, although only `originId`, `title`, `url`, and `restrictions` are required.

 * **originId** - The id of the content provided by the external source.
 * **title** - The title of the content.